 If you leave the employer who has been making payroll deductions for you, or leave the area, you may remain a Member of HEY Credit Union.
 If your new employer does not offer payroll deduction facilities, you’ll need to set up an alternative method for paying in – such as bank standing order.

 What happens to my funds if I die?

 When joining HEY Credit Union Members are invited to nominate one or more beneficiaries to receive their funds upon death.
 If the total funds in the Credit Union exceed £5,000, the first £5,000 will be paid to beneficiaries and the rest forms part of the estate, to be distributed according to a will.
 If there is no will, or no nomination has been made, the usual rules of intestacy apply.

 It is important to contact us if you wish to nominate a different beneficiary.

 What happens if money is paid into my account by mistake?

 If we are told a payment has been made into your account by mistake and we reasonably believe this to be the case, we may return the money.
 We will tell you if this happens and give you the chance to dispute the claim.
 If asked, we may share your relevant personal information with other banks, building societies and credit unions so that the payer can trace money paid to an incorrect account.

-Apply in writing, giving 30 days’ notice before the money can be paid out.
+Please make any request to close the account in writing, or by using our ‘closure form’, giving 30 days notice.
 If you close your account, you will not qualify for any dividends declared after the account is closed.